As eCommerce business owners, you don't need any introduction to online sales promotions.

 An affiliate simply chooses a product they enjoy and promotes them to their audience through different methods and earns profit for each sale that the product makes.
 The sales are tracked using the affiliate links from one website to another.

-See how Martha Stewart & Maley Spoon position its affiliate program with an attractive structure.
+See how Martha Stewart & Marley Spoon uses its affiliate program to reward customers as well.

 If you sell products in bulk or offer product ‘refilling’ options, then offering a discount will help you boost the bottom line.

-Eco Egg even offers exclusive discounts for students who are reusing their products through ‘refills’.
+Eco Egg offers exclusive discounts for students who are reusing their products through ‘refills’.

 They have a dedicated landing page that outlines the core benefits of adopting the refill program.

-Referral programs are known to increase your customer lifetime value and business revenue.
+Referral programs increase your customer lifetime value and business revenue.

 Rebag has a dedicated landing page that encourages referrals with a strong selling point.